Arteta beats Lampard, Gerrard, Shearer to Premier League record

 Arteta sets himself apart

-Arteta’s milestone is made even more remarkable when considering the volume of former players who have attempted, and completely failed, to conquer the English top flight from the dugout.
+Arteta’s milestone is made even more remarkable when considering the volume of games he played as a Premier League footballer (284) and the number of former players who have attempted, and completely failed, to conquer the English top flight from the dugout.

 Dozens of former Premier League players have coached a team in the division, including prominent names such as Frank Lampard, Steven Gerrard, Ole Gunnar Solskjær, Patrick Vieira, Roy Keane, Alan Shearer, Mark Hughes, Gareth Southgate, Stuart Pearce, Tim Sherwood, Roberto Di Matteo, Ruud Gullit, Gianluca Vialli, Scott Parker, Paul Ince, Slaven Bilić, Tony Adams, Gordon Strachan, Glenn Hoddle, Vincent Kompany, Freddie Ljungberg, Michael Carrick, and Duncan Ferguson.

-Despite this influx of playing alumni transitioning into Premier League management over the past three decades, none were able to assemble a squad capable of navigating the 38-game marathon to secure the ultimate prize.
+Despite this influx of playing alumni transitioning into Premier League management over the past three decades, none who had a rich playing career in the division, like Arteta, have been able to assemble a squad capable of navigating the 38-game marathon to secure the ultimate prize.

 By successfully conquering the division where so many of his illustrious peers fell short, Arteta has definitively separated himself from the pack, establishing an unmatched legacy that solidifies his status as the leading coach of his generation.